FunhouseAtelier/remix-v2-examples/README.md

 #### 02c.
 Nested Static Routes

 How to use the Remix `<Outlet />` component to display nested routes inside the layout of a parent route.
-The demo shows how the nested route view changes when navigating to a nested route, while preserving the layout of the parent route.
+The demo shows how the nested route view changes when navigating to a nested route, while preserving the layout of the parent route, and how the parent route defaults to showing `_index` as the nested route.

 #### 02d.
 Nested Dynamic Routes